Kingstone, Staffordshire: Governance

 Kingstone is the main settlement in Kingstone Civil Parish which also includes The Blythe and Gratwich.

 Kingstone is part of the Bagots ward in the East Staffordshire Borough Council and is represented by Conservative Greg Hall.
 The Uttoxeter Rural ward in Staffordshire County council is represented by Philip Atkins who is also Conservative.

-Kingstone is part of the Lichfield constituency and was represented by the Conservative Michael Fabricant until 2024.
-In Europe it was part of the West Midlands constituency and is represented by 6 MEPs.
+Kingstone is part of the Lichfield constituency and is represented in the House of Commons of the UK Parliament by David Robertson of the Labour Party.

-Public Services
+Public services

 Waste collection services are provided by East Staffordshire Borough Council.
 Water and sewage services are provided by South Staffordshire Water.
 The distribution network operator for electricity is Central Networks, better known as E.ON UK.

-Kingstone uses a Stoke-on-Trent (ST) postcode and the Postal Town is Uttoxeter.
-The nearest Library is located in Uttoxeter.
-Kingstone uses the Uttoxeter (01889) area code.
+Kingstone has a Stoke-on-Trent (ST) postcode and the postal town is Uttoxeter.
+The nearest library is in Uttoxeter.
+Kingstone uses the Uttoxeter (01889) telephone area code.

 The nearest police and fire stations are in Uttoxeter.

 History

-Kingstone became a village in 1862 with the building of the parish church the population has remained almost static since then.
+Kingstone became a village in 1862 with the building of the parish church.
+The population has remained almost static since then.

-Listed Buildings
+Listed buildings

 There are 14 listed buildings and structures within the parish.
 This includes two mileposts.
-All of these structures have been designated a Grade II listing.
+All of these are listed at Grade II.